OmicronScape/James-Gregory-calc-Pi/README.md

 # James-Gregory-calc-Pi
-A Python implementation of the James Gregory series for calculating π (pi).
+A C implementation of the James Gregory series for calculating π (pi).
 This project demonstrates the convergence of π through an infinite series and serves as an educational example of mathematical approximations in programming.

 This repository contains a C program that calculates an approximation of π (pi) using the James Gregory series.
 The program allows the user to specify the number of terms in the series, providing better accuracy for larger values of NN.